hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 ## Development Tips

 1. Run Mixxx from a terminal with the `--controllerDebug --developer` arguments.
-This gives you all debug output there from your controller, and also provides you with additional development information on all of Mixxx's controls in their tooltips.
+This gives you all debug output there from your controller, enables the `Developer` menu, and also provides you with additional development information in control tooltips.
 2. Mixxx does not recognise `console.log(...)`, but you can use `script.debugMidi(channel, control, value, status, group)` to achieve something similar.
 Most methods have the same argument signature anyway.
 This will output information into the terminal mentioned previously.
 3. You do not necessarily have to restart Mixxx for it to detect changes, but it sometimes helps ;-)